Everything you need to know about merchant accounts for your business

 Traditional merchant accounts

-Traditional merchant accounts are the gold standard, typically offered directly by banks or specialized merchant service providers.
-They come with lower transaction fees, making them a cost-effective choice for businesses with steady sales volumes.
+Traditional merchant accounts are the standard option, typically offered by banks or specialized providers.
+These accounts usually come with lower transaction fees, making them ideal for businesses with consistent sales volumes.
+However, they often require a thorough application process and a long-term contract, which may not suit every business.

 High-risk merchant accounts